 So, which PGA Tour events have no cut?
 Let's take a look.

 PGA Tour events with no cut

-- Tournament of Champions -- The Sentry Tournament of Champions in Hawaii is played each January and reserved from players who have won a PGA Tour-sanctioned event since the last Tournament of Champions.
-With such a small field (under 40, usually), there's no reason to have a cut.
+- The Sentry -- The Sentry in Hawaii is played each January and reserved from players who have won a PGA Tour-sanctioned event since the last Tournament of Champions and those in the top 50 of the prior season's FedEx Cup rankings.
+With such a small field (under 70, usually), there's no reason to have a cut.
 It's an atta-boy for a great accomplishment.